 The score was 1-1 going into the last 10 minutes of the game when something truly unthinkable occurred, Metin Oktay swapped shirts with Fenerbahçe legend Can Bartu and remarkably played the remainder of the game for the Yellow Canaries.
 After the final whistle, Metin walked over to the crowd who by this time were so overwhelmed that both sets of fans were on their feet in tears, Fenerbahçe and Galatasaray fans alike all applauded their hero.

 Metin was able to bring old foes together, supporters from both sides chanted Metin's name in unison and left the stadium side by side.

 Fenerbahçe captain at the time Şükrü Birant, was moved so much by the occasion that he named his son Metin in his honour.
 Later, a statue of Metin Oktay was unveiled in Kadıköy Kalamış Park in the heart of Fener territory.

 Metin broke scoring records, playing records and even ripped the net with his Turkish league final goal against Fenerbahçe in 1959.
-In what was one of most memorable shot in Turkish footballing history, the kind of goal that you normally only see in films and comic books, Metin managed to tear the ball through the net.
+In what was one of most memorable shots in Turkish footballing history - the kind of goal that you normally only see in films and comic books - Metin managed to tear the ball through the net.

-Metin holds a special place in Turkish sporting history and will never be forgotten, each year Galatasaray officials as well as supporters from clubs all across Turkey pay their respects at his grave on the anniversary of his tragic death, 13 September 1991.
+Metin holds a special place in Turkish sporting history and each year Galatasaray officials as well as supporters from clubs all across Turkey pay their respects at his grave on the anniversary of his tragic death on 13 September 1991.

 The Uncrowned King was not only a role model player; he possessed human qualities which most people can empathise with.
-It seems fitting that in today’s world of astronomic wages, players leaving for the highest bidder and criticism by fans of the loyalty of footballers that we are paying our respects to a man who defied the uglier aspects of the modern game.
+It seems fitting that in today’s world of astronomic wages, players leaving for the highest bidder and criticisms over the loyalty of footballers that we are paying our respects to a man who defied the uglier aspects of the modern game.